French Chocolate Mousse Cake

 Step#4: Fold in the Whipped Cream

 • Fold in the whipped cream to lighten the mixture even further.
+At this stage, it should be mixed without streaks.
+Gently stir with a wire whisk if any streaks remain.

-• If your mixture doesn’t seem pourable your chocolate may have seized up, and you can fix this by folding in more unsweetened whipped cream, about 1/2 cup at a time into looser, softer and more pillowy.
+• If your mixture doesn’t seem pourable, your chocolate may have seized up, and you can fix this by folding in more unsweetened whipped cream, about 1/2 cup at a time, into looser, softer, and more pillowy.

 • Pour it into the cooled crust.
 At this stage, you can smooth out the top with a spatula or leave the soft peaks.